Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Indexing Model and Tree Structure

 The indexing model can vary.
-In I3S version 1.7, nodes are indexed using a [node page index](#Node-Paging-and-the-Node-Page-Index).
-In I3S version 1.6, nodes can be indexed using most common indexing models (e.g. treekeys, quadress, R-trees).
+In I3S version 1.7, nodes are indexed using a [node page index](#Node-Paging-and-the-Node-Page-Index-for-I3S-1.7).
+In I3S version 1.6, nodes can be indexed using most common indexing models (e.g. [treekeys](treekey-indexing-for-I3S-1.6-and-earlier), quadtrees, R-trees).
 Within the indexing scheme, the regions are organized in a [bounding volume hierarchy](#Bounding-Volume-Hierarchy).
 The specific indexing scheme is hidden from clients since they only need to navigate.

 ### Node Paging and the Node Page Index for I3S 1.7